Central North Carolina

 - Pittsboro and Chatham County: Siler City and Pittsboro are two great stops in Chatham County.
 Both offer nice downtowns worth strolling through.
 Pittsboro’s Carolina Tiger Rescue houses rescued tigers, lions, cougars, bobcats, and other wild animals.
 Another special spot in Chatham County is Fearrington Village, where you’ll find crafts and a country inn that’s one of two AAA five-diamond facilities in North Carolina.

 - Raleigh and Wake County: Home to the state capital of Raleigh and dozens of growing towns, it’s no surprise that Wake County is the state’s second-most populous.
 Sure, Raleigh is a great weekend getaway, filled with amazing food and breweries.
-There are also tons of fun free things to do.
-There are also tons of hikes here.
-But step outside the big city and prepare for an awesome time in Cary, Apex, Morrisville, and anywhere else you decide to explore in Wake County.
+There are also tons of fun free things to do, with the amazing Yates Mill serving as a shining example.
+Tons of hikes also await in and around Raleigh.
+Step outside the big city and prepare for an awesome time in Cary, Apex, Morrisville, and anywhere else you decide to explore in Wake County.

 Rockingham to Salisbury